Shower Curtain vs. Liner: What’s the Big Difference?

 Now, let’s have a look at the different materials that you can get for both shower liners and curtains.

-You can find shower curtains and liners of all quality ranging from less than $10 to over $300.
+You can find different types of shower curtains and liners of all qualities ranging from less than $10 to over $300.
 With the overwhelming amount of variety, what material do you need to look for to narrow down your options?

 Here are a few tips to get you started.
 Keep in mind some curtains are made from a blend of materials.
 Be sure to check the specific details about care and cleaning before buying it.